waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 ### Clue Planning

+* This convention applies to any variant where a move gives both positive number or positive color information.
 * Spend first 3 clues as hat-guessing clues with [the table](#clue-interpretation-tables) below, getting as many cards to play as possible.
   * (Exception) If there are more than 3 cards left in the deck after 3 clues, spend the 4th clue as a hat-guessing clue.
   * Tips: While giving a hat-guessing clue, you should always touch cards with high rank (e.g. 4 or 5), since you would probably need those cards in last round.